enso-org/enso/docs/semantics/modules.md

 importing scope as a value.

-Moreover, the current module is always visible in the scope under its file-based name and as the special variable `here`.
+Moreover, the current module is always visible in the scope under its file-based name, and as the special variable `here`.

 ## Module-Level Methods

-A method defined without an explicit `this` reference or with `this` explicitly set to the current module, becomes a module-level method.
+A method defined without an explicit `this` reference, or with `this` explicitly set to the current module, becomes a module-level method.
 Such a method can be called by passing the module as the `this` parameter.
-Such methods can also be called by importing modules, using the imported module as `this`.
+Such methods can also be called by importing modules and using the imported module in place of `this`.

 ## Types

-There is no difference from the perspective of access between a `type` definition and a module-level method.
-Both can be accessed in exactly the same ways both from inside the module and from importing modules.
+From the perspective of accessing them through imports, there is no difference between a `type` constructor definition and a module-level method.
+Both can be accessed in exactly the same ways both from inside the module and from the importing modules.

 ## Referent Name Resolution

-Referent names are resolved specially, by finding the relevant name among imported modules and items explicitely imported from them.
+Referent names are resolved in a special way, by finding the relevant name among imported modules and items explicitely imported from them.
 Imported items may be one of the following: modules, types, module-level methods and polyglot symbols.

 The order of resolving names is as follows:

 1. Symbols defined locally.
 2. Names of imported modules.
 3. Names explicitly imported from modules.